ADORN HATS, Harrogate, UK

 Discover your inner-milliner with a 1, 2 or 3 day course in traditional blocking, construction and finishing techniques for hats and fascinators in felt, parasisal straw, rustic straw, silk and sinamay.
 Fun workshops exploring trimming techniques and Hen party hat making days.

 Courses run at various times during the week including daytime, evening and weekend sessions.
+City & Guilds Millinery, Level 2 is held throughout the year on a flexible study plan, part distance learning and part time in school.
 Please see our website for full details.

 Haughty Hats Millinery School, The Ropewalk, Maltkiln Road, Barton upon Humber, North Lincolnshire, DN18 5JT.